Barbara Fallis: Life and career

 Upon relocation to America, the Fallis family settled in New York City.
 Here Barbara was able to audition for Ballet Theatre with Lucia Chase.
 She began dancing with Ballet Theatre, later known as American Ballet Theatre, in 1941 at the age of 16.
 Her first performance with the company was in Les Sylphides in Mexico.
-During her eight years with Ballet Theatre, Fallis worked with many prominent choreographers, including Michel Fokine, Anthony Tudor, Bronislava Nijinska, and George Balanchine in many original works for the company.
-For example, she was in the corps de ballet of Anthony Tudor's Pillar of Fire, which premiered for the first time in 1942.
+During her eight years with Ballet Theatre, Fallis worked with many prominent choreographers, including Michel Fokine, Antony Tudor, Bronislava Nijinska, and George Balanchine in many original works for the company.
+For example, she was in the corps de ballet of Antony Tudor's Pillar of Fire, which premiered for the first time in 1942.
 In 1948, she had a leading role in Les Patineurs, alongside John Kriza and Cynthia Risely.
 Fallis said she preferred roles in the company, over soloist parts, as it enabled her to perform as much as possible.

 In 1948, Fallis left Ballet Theatre to join Company Alicia Alonso (now the Cuban National Ballet) in Cuba.
 It was in Cuba that she met fellow dancer and husband Richard Thomas.
 The couple married in Cuba in 1950 and had their first child, Richard Thomas, in 1951, before returning to New York in 1953.

 Upon their return to New York City, both Barbara and Richard secured positions in the New York City Ballet dancing with Balanchine.
 Fallis remained with New York City Ballet until 1958.
 During that time, she danced in such performances as Western Symphony and Balanchine's first Nutcracker.
 In 1958, she left New York City Ballet and began a short period of performances at Jacob's Pillow.

 In 1963, Barbara and Richard founded The New York School of Ballet where they began to train young dancers.
 During the early days of the school's founding, the couple also alternated teaching at the Pennsylvania Ballet in Philadelphia which helped fund their school.
 In 1969, the school relocated to the former studios of the School of American Ballet after being offered the space by George Balanchine and Lincoln Kerstein.
 Here, they trained noteworthy students of the school such as Eliot Feld, Twyla Tharp, Sean Lavery, Debbie Allen, Cynthia Gregory, and Christine Sarry.